 Both earnings and payments from Te Rūnanga are subject to tax and it is important to supply the correct tax information.
 Find out more.

 Whai Rawa is currently invested in a conservative fund.
 Earnings are calculated on the closing daily balance of your account but are credited to the account quarterly.
-Once earnings have been paid and then allocated to your account, they then forms part of the next daily closing balance of the account and earns interest.
+Once earnings have been paid and then allocated to your account, they then form part of the next daily closing balance of the account and earns interest.
 Find out more.

 Matched savings are designed to encourage members of Whai Rawa to save their own money by providing a unique incentive of ‘matching’ the amount members save, (to a maximum) with money from Te Rūnanga.
 Each year Te Rūnanga will determine the amount of matched saving available to members for the next year.
 Find out more.